 - Soy sauce: I opted for low sodium soy sauce however, regular soy sauce would be great, or gluten-free if you need to skip the gluten.

-- Sugar: Adding a little sweetness helps to balance the saltiness of the soy sauce.
+- Light brown Sugar: Adding a little sweetness helps to balance the saltiness of the soy sauce.
 This time I used brown sugar, however, regular sugar, sweetener (for low carb), or honey are all excellent ways to sweeten up this Bourbon Chicken, depending on your preference.

 - Vinegar: Rice wine vinegar is a fantastic ingredient that elevates all of the other flavors!
 If you can find rice wine vinegar in the international aisle of your supermarket, dry sherry is a great alternative.